 • For 3 quart Instant Pot: Cut ingredients in half and keep same cook time.

-• Double the recipe: You can do so only 8 quart because there is enough room, double ingredients and keep same cook time.
+• Double the recipe: You can do so only in 8 quart Instant Pot because there is enough room.
+Double ingredients and keep same cook time.

 FAQs

-While I have not tested this, readers have had success with this time saving hack.
-Cut your chicken into 1.5 inch pieces and then sauté.
-No cook time change for recipe.
+While I have not tested this, readers have had success with this.
+Cut your chicken into 1.5-inch pieces and then sauté.
+No cook time change for the recipe.

 Can I use cooked chicken?

+Yes.
 Skip sauteing and add it to the bottom with spices and everything else.
 A great way to use leftover Instant Pot chicken or baked chicken breast.
+Same total cook time.

-Instant Pot Parmesan Chicken Pasta in a pot with a spoon
+Instant Pot chicken pasta in a pot with a spoon.

 Ingredients